mzaffalon/CO2-Sensor-SCD40/README.md

 function get_relative_humidity()
 ```

-Start measurement on SCD41 development board.
+Start measurement.
 This method will be automatically called on initialization.
-If you call `stop_continuous_measurement()` you have to call this method again before co2, temperature and humidity
+If you call `stop_continuous_measurement()` you have to call this method again before CO2, temperature and humidity
 values can be retrieved again.
 ```ts
 function start_continuous_measurement()
 ```

-Stop measurement on SCD41 development board.
+Stop measurement.
 After calling this function, no more sensor values can be read out
 anymore until you call `start_continuous_measurement`
 ```ts
 function stop_continuous_measurement()